TCD-AVR-2526-ASE/VR-Library/README.md

 # VR-Library

+# Notice on code ownership

+Not all files in this project were directly written or edited by the team, since there are a lot of dependencies on Unity's base API as well as packages proposed to extend it.

+As a general rule of thumb, all files in the `Assets/` folder were conceived and written in full by the team, with the **exception** of files under the following folders:
+- `Assets/Editor`
+- `Assets/Samples`
+- `Assets/Settings`
+- `Assets/TemplatePresets`
+- `Assets/TextMeshPro`
+- `Assets/VRMPAssets`*
+- `Assets/XR`*
+- `Assets/XRI`*
+- `Packages`
+* these packages include general VR controls and flows, which we have in part edited to suit our needs.

+# Compile & Deploy instructions

 ## Running it in Unity
 The easiest way to use the project is just to open it in Unity and hit Play.